jtpeller/math-book/0-Prologue/1-Numbers.md

   - So, 38 in base-16 is $0x26$, because $(2\cdot16^1)+(6\cdot16^0) = 38$
   - You would represent 15 as 0xf, but 16 as 0x10.

-> *You might be tempted to say that Roman numerals are "base-7", since there are 7 symbols.
+> You might be tempted to say that Roman numerals are "base-7", since there are 7 symbols.
 While true that there are 7 symbols, each one represents a non-sequential values, so this does not apply.
-You wouldn't count like this: $I, V, X, ...$, but instead by $I, II, III, IV, ...$; sequentially.*
+You wouldn't count like this: $I, V, X, ...$, but instead by $I, II, III, IV, ...$; you count sequentially.
+Roman numerals are base-10.

 Various number representations are useful for different reasons, for instance, binary (and hexadecimal) is central to computing.

-> **Note**: This book will use base-10, Arabic number representation (unless noted otherwise).
+> **Note**: This book will use base-10 unless noted otherwise.

 ## Types of Numbers